 142. Informality and amendment

-(1) No misnomer or inaccurate description of any person or place or any process or document in any proceedings under this Act vitiates the process or document or the proceedings if the person or place is named or described therein so as to be commonly known.
+(1) No misnomer or inaccurate description of any person or place or any process or document in any proceedings in a warden’s court under this Act vitiates the process or document or the proceedings if the person or place is named or described therein so as to be commonly known.

-(2) No proceedings under this Act shall be dismissed or vitiated by any informality, but a mining registrar and a warden respectively have power at any time to amend all defects and errors in any proceedings, whether there is anything in writing to amend or not.
+(2) No proceedings in a warden’s court under this Act shall be dismissed or vitiated by any informality, but a warden’s court has power at any time to amend all defects and errors in such proceedings, whether there is anything in writing to amend or not.

 (3) The power to amend as provided in subsection (2), may be exercised with or without an order as to costs being made.